Travelling to Dubai for a vacation? Read this guide before you plan your trip (Part 1)

 3. Children below 12 years of age and people of determination are exempted from getting a COVID-19 test at the departure airport but have to undergo a test on arrival in Dubai.

-For full information visit the UAE government portal
+Information in the UAE government portal

 Note: In addition to the above requirements, we recommended you take travel insurance though it is not mandatory.
 However, at this age of pandemic, in case of any hospitalization due to COVID or other health concerns, the insurance can cover your medical expenses while giving other benefits as well.